Know more about your breast cancer risk: Test for BRCA and beyond

 Who should consider genetic testing?

 Cancer can be more common in some families than others.
-Quest Vantage™ tests for abnormalities in genes such as BRCA1 and BRCA2.
+Quest Diagnostics Hereditary Breast Cancer Panel tests for 16 genes predominantly associated with breast cancer, including BRCA1 and BRCA2.
 These tests are available for adults of all ages, but it’s best to talk with your doctor or genetic counselor to decide if genetic testing is right for you.

 Getting tested can also give important information to your family.
 It can help your family members understand their risk for cancer.